FirmwGuy/CEP/docs/L0_KERNEL/topics/E3-EPISODIC-ENGINE.md

 - **Public API helpers.** `cep_ep_start()` creates the `op/ep` dossier, snapshots the signal/target metadata, and schedules the first slice.
 Slice bodies call `cep_ep_yield()` to arm an `ist:yield` watcher, `cep_ep_await()` to bind an external `op/*` state, and `cep_ep_close()` / `cep_ep_cancel()` to finish with `sts:ok` or `sts:cnl`.
 The helpers keep dossier histories, watcher payloads, and CEI notes consistent.
 - **Continuation enzyme.** A dedicated `ep/cont` enzyme bridges OPS watchers back into execution: it requeues the owning episode when the signal targets the dossier itself, or resumes the waiting episode when the signal resolves an awaited operation.
 Timeout signals (`op/tmo`) automatically cancel the waiting episode and close it with `sts:cnl`.
 - **Read-only guard.** Mutation helpers now early-out when invoked from a RO profile.
 They call `cep_ep_require_rw()` to emit a single `sev:usage` CEI fact (`topic=ep:pro/ro`) and skip journaling while returning `false`/`NULL`.
 This keeps “RO thread” episodes observational-only.
+- **RW leases.** `cep_ep_request_lease()` normalises cell paths and records store/data locks per episode so RW slices can mutate safely.
+Locks bubble through the hierarchy: the owning episode may continue writing while other contexts observe the lock and bail out.
+Descendant coverage is opt-in (`include_descendants=true`), and `cep_ep_release_lease()` unwinds remaining locks automatically when the dossier closes or the episode is removed.
 - **Budgets & CEI integration.** `cep_ep_account_io()` and the executor’s CPU timer maintain slice budgets.
 When an episode overruns its configured IO/CPU ceiling, the helpers emit `ep:bud/io` or `ep:bud/cpu` CEI facts and mark the context cancelled.
 Enzymes should call `cep_ep_check_cancel()` at yield points to respect the signal.
 - **Cancellation APIs.** `cep_ep_cancel_ticket()` lets supervisors cancel queued or running episodes; `cep_ep_request_cancel()` gives the episode body a cooperative “bail out” lever.
 Both route through the TLS context so watchers see a deterministic `sts:cxl`.
 - **Stream staging wrappers.** `cep_ep_stream_write()` and friends mirror the regular stream APIs but enforce the RO guard and budget accounting.
 Episodes can stage payloads safely, then rely on the heartbeat commit edge to publish deltas.